-You can create as many Azure AD Multi-Factor Authentication-enabled NPS servers as you need.
+You can create as many Microsoft Entra multifactor authentication-enabled NPS servers as you need.
 If you do install multiple servers, you should use a difference client certificate for each one of them.
 Creating a certificate for each server means that you can update each cert individually, and not worry about downtime across all your servers.

-VPN servers route authentication requests, so they need to be aware of the new Azure AD Multi-Factor Authentication-enabled NPS servers.
+VPN servers route authentication requests, so they need to be aware of the new Microsoft Entra multifactor authentication-enabled NPS servers.

 The NPS extension is meant to work with your existing infrastructure.
 Make sure you have the following prerequisites before you begin.

-The NPS Extension for Azure AD Multi-Factor Authentication is available to customers with licenses for Azure AD Multi-Factor Authentication (included with Azure AD Premium P1 and Premium P2 or Enterprise Mobility + Security).
-Consumption-based licenses for Azure AD Multi-Factor Authentication, such as per user or per authentication licenses, aren't compatible with the NPS extension.
+The NPS Extension for Microsoft Entra multifactor authentication is available to customers with licenses for Microsoft Entra multifactor authentication (included with Microsoft Entra ID P1 and Premium P2 or Enterprise Mobility + Security).
+Consumption-based licenses for Microsoft Entra multifactor authentication, such as per user or per authentication licenses, aren't compatible with the NPS extension.